 If you’re over the age of 40, the lender may shorten your loan term so that your home loan is repaid before the standard retirement age of 65.

-For those over the age of 50, there is no hard and fast rule to getting approved for a home loan and you may required to provide extensive documents and an exit strategy.
-Read on to find out more.
+For those over the age of 50, there is no hard and fast rule so read on to find out more.

 How to get a home loan over 50 years of age

 The secret to getting your home loan approved is to apply with a lender that has flexible policies.